rdeneau/formation-fsharp/en/fsharp-training-02-functions.md

 - Type of recursion where the recursive call is the last instruction
 - Detected by the compiler and optimized as a loop
   - Prevents stack overflow
-- Classic method of making tail recursive:
+- Classic method of making a function tail recursive:
-  - Add an "accumulator" parameter, such as `fold`/`reduce`.
+  - Add an "accumulator" parameter, such as `fold`/`reduce`

 ```fsharp
 let steps (number: int) : int =